aakashthakare/blog/blogposts/javafx-setup/javafx-setup.md

 ```

 The shade plugin adds everything to the classpath and since JavaFX relies on modules this setup breaks the execution.
 Thus, as a workaround we introduce another class which can be an entry point to the execution instead of JavaFX starter application.

+Basically, if JavaFX application is loaded through classpath it actually breaks the encapsulation provided by modular approach.
+[Here](https://bugs.openjdk.org/browse/JDK-8256422) is the ticket for this warning.